abeGizaw/abeGizaw/README.md

 - 🔭 I’m currently working on [Sudoku solver using AI](https://github.com/abeGizaw/Ai-Sudoku)

-- 🌱 I’m currently learning **about Artificial Intelligence and Computer Architecture**
+- 🌱 I’m currently learning **about Artificial Intelligence and Neural Networks**

-- 👨‍💻 All of my projects are available here or on my school account [rhit-gizaw1](https://github.com/rhit-gizaw1)
+- 👨‍💻 Some of my school projects are available here [rhit-gizaw1](https://github.com/rhit-gizaw1)

 - 📫 How to reach me:
   -   Gmail: **gizawabe3@gmail.com**